Battle of La Concepción: Second attack and ending

 Col. Juan Gastó reported to Ambrosio Salazar that he was withdrawing from Concepción, leaving to Salazar the task of taking the barracks.
 Adding to the attacking troops with eleven people with their own rifles was Dr. Tello Santiago Manrique, who joined the Peruvian troops that night.

 Ambrosio Salazar ordered Cipriano Camacachi and Pablo Bellido to spray with fuel the roofs of the convent to force out the Chileans, who returned fire from the windows of the building.
 The pregnant woman, a barmaid who was in labor, delivered a child.

 The Chileans largely exhausted their ammunition trying to repel this new attack.
 The Peruvians managed to set the church roof on fire.

 Carrera Pinto and the survivors tried to take refuge in a house adjacent to the church and to resist the Peruvians there.
 Although a soldier informed him of the Peruvian forces, he decided to stage yet another bayonet charge, saying: "Chileans do not surrender!
 Long live Chile!"
 He then led another bayonet charge with some soldiers, killing some guerrillas, and was killed by Peruvian riflemen.

 Salazar's guerrillas occupied the roofs and walls, attacking the Chileans in their last positions inside the church.

 The Chilean soldiers took their commanding officer's body and retreated to the burning church.
 Another attack from a horde of montoneros managed to penetrate the wall of the church but was repelled by another bayonet attack of some twelve Chilean soldiers led by 2nd Lieutenant Arturo Perez Canto.

 At 07:00 on July 10, guerrillas from Apata commanded by Andrés Avelino Ponce and spear-armed guerrillas from Paccha commanded by Andrés Bedoya Seijas arrived.
 The guerrillas opened fire on 2nd.
 Lt.
 Cruz Martinez and his troops.
 At 10:00 the Chileans were out of ammunition, and fire and smoke from their torches forced them to leave the church.

 At around 1100 on the morning of July 10, the Chilean garrison was reduced to only nine soldiers under the command of 2nd Lt.
 Luis Cruz Martinez (15 years old).
 Another attack caused another 4 dead on the Chilean side.
 Salazar asked the survivors to accept an honorable surrender.

 Cruz Martínez refused this latest offer of surrender, saying "For the fatherland, Chileans will never surrender!", after these words he ordered a final rifle barrage, and then led a bayonet charge with his remaining soldiers, all of whom were killed by Peruvian gunfire.
-Sadly, Gasto could not prevent the women and the newborn from being killed and dismembered by his montoneros and several soldiers.
+Sadly, Gasto could not prevent the women and the newborn from being killed and dismembered by montoneros and several soldiers.
 He left the town later in the day.

 Aftermath

 After a 27-hour battle, the Peruvian army had suffered more than 40 casualties (injured or killed) based on Ambrosio Salazar's official report.
-Also killed in the battle were 250 guerrillas.
 All of the Chilean soldiers were killed.